Thermodynamics of Quantum Isolated Horizons with model Hamiltonians: Model Hamiltonian and Energy spectrum of QIH

 \section{Model Hamiltonian and Energy spectrum of QIH}

-Even though the first law associated with an IH\cite{ih3} gives us the notion of a well defined classical energy associated with the horizon, there has never been an attempt to deal with the energy spectrum of a QIH until recently, in \cite{gp}, it has been proposed that the area spectrum of the QIH, with some scale factor is itself the energy spectrum of the QIH.
-But, the proposal was based on some ad hoc arguments and semiclassical approximations and above all, QIHs with such energy spectrum has been shown to be thermodynamically unstable \cite{cqg2}.
-This particular case will be discussed in details in one of the forthcoming sections with separate attention in view of its importance in current literature.

-In this work, we shall not deal with the quantization of the classical energy, but we shall take the quantum theory as the starting point and consider a model Hamiltonian operator for the QIH, hence obtaining a well defined energy spectrum for the same, proposed in a companion paper\cite{hamqih}.
+Even though the first law associated with an IH\cite{ih3} gives us the notion of a well defined classical energy associated with the horizon, there has never been an attempt to deal with the energy spectrum of a QIH until recently in \cite{gp}, where, based on some ad hoc arguments and semiclassical approximations it has been proposed that the area spectrum of the QIH, with some scale factor is itself the energy spectrum of the QIH.
+However, the true quantization of the horizon energy is still lacking.
+In this work, we shall not deal with the quantization of the classical energy.
+Instead we shall take the quantum theory as the starting point and consider a model Hamiltonian operator for the QIH, hence obtaining a well defined energy spectrum for the same, proposed in a companion paper\cite{hamqih}.
 The proposed model will be fixed so as to match the known classical results.
-In this section, we shall review and discuss the relevant details and physical motivations behind considering the model Hamiltonian proposed in \cite{hamqih}.
+In this section, we shall review in brief and discuss the relevant details and physical motivations behind considering the model Hamiltonian proposed in \cite{hamqih}.